enz091218/WCSorteo/README.md

 ## Features

 - **Two-page system**: Overlay page for streaming/broadcast and control panel for data entry
-- **Real-time synchronization**: Changes in the control panel instantly appear on the overlay
+- **Real-time synchronization**: Changes in the control panel instantly appear on the overlay using Socket.IO
-- **No backend required**: Everything runs in the browser using localStorage
+- **Server-based state**: Node.js server stores groups in memory and broadcasts to all connected clients
+- **Cross-device support**: Overlay and control panel can be on different computers/devices
 - **Broadcast-ready design**: Clean, modern overlay optimized for OBS and streaming software
 - **8 groups with 4 teams each**: Standard World Cup group stage format (Groups A-H)